researchsoft/website/readme.md

 This repository contains the source files that generates the Research Software Alliance website.
 The repository is monitored by [Netlify](https://www.netlify.com/), which generates and hosts the live website.

 The website uses the [Hugo framework](https://gohugo.io/) with the [Syna theme](https://themes.gohugo.io/syna/).
-All content files are written in Markdown and are processed into HTML by Netfliy.
+All content files are written in Markdown and are processed into HTML by Netlify.

 ## Editing content